Our partnership with NVIDIA on a first-of-its-kind architecture for high-performance and low-latency quantum-classical computing

 Photonics and Qubit Control

 Photonic qubits are encoded in photons, single particles of light.
 This approach to qubits is less well-developed than others, but a June 2022 article suggests that it holds great potential.
-The article describes the development of a programmable photonic processor that achieved quantum computational advantage, surpassing the capabilities of classical computers in a specific task.
+The article describes the development of a programmable quantum photonics processor that achieved quantum computational advantage, surpassing the capabilities of classical computers in a specific task.
+Check out our solution page for optically addressable qubits.

 The implications of this research for the future of quantum computing are significant, as it demonstrates the potential of photonics for scalable and fault-tolerant quantum computing.
 The ability to perform complex calculations that surpass the capabilities of classical computers could lead to breakthroughs in areas like cryptography, machine learning, and optimization problems.